-“Luca Pacioli” is the father of accounting, who discovered the concept of double entry system of book-keeping.
-As per this system, each and every business trasaction affects two sides of an account, i.e. debit, and credit.
+“Luca Pacioli” is the father of accounting.
+He discovered the concept of a double-entry system of book-keeping.
+As per this system, each business transaction affects two sides of an account, i.e. debit, and credit.
 While debit indicates the destination, credit implies the source of monetary benefit.

 |Basis for Comparison||Debit||Credit|